 Patients and the public will continue to access care and services in exactly the same way as before but these changes will increase the integration of health and care services, building on the many great examples of partnership working and providing more joined up care.

-Across BOB ICS, we will plan and provide joined up health and care services through the NHS, local authorities and third sector organisations to:
+Across the BOB Integrated Care System (ICS), we plan and provide joined up health and care services through the NHS, local authorities and third sector organisations to:

 - improve the health and wellbeing of people in our area